nuagenetworks/vspkdoc/_sources/v6/nuport.rst.txt

 - ``last_updated_date``: Time stamp when this object was last updated.

 - ``native_vlan``: Native VLAN to carry untagged traffic on this port.
-Applicable for Access Ports on Cisco 9K only.
+Applicable for Access Ports on third-party Netconf Gateways only.
 Possible values are 1-3967.

 - ``template_id``: The ID of the template that this Port was created from